The Wonder Years (Wonder Girls album): Release and promotion

 The Wonder Years was physically released in South Korea through JYP Entertainment and LOEN Entertainment on September 13, 2007.
-The same day, album was released for digital download worldwide and on US iTunes Store through JYP Entertainment.
+The same day, the album was released for digital download worldwide and on US iTunes Store through JYP Entertainment.
 It was also physically released in Thailand through recording label G"MM' Grammy.
-Almost five years later, album was re-released on April 23, 2012 through label KMP Holdings.
-Album was promoted with Two singles: "Tell Me" and "This Fool.
-During the promotion, member Hyuna left the group.
-However, album includes her vocals although it was released two months after her departure.
-Also, album was promoted with an EP The Wonder Begins in February 2007 and various live performances, including the guest-performance at the 2007 spring festival of the Hanyang University and many others.
-Later, Wonder Girls embarked on their first Asian tour in 2009 before their world tour following year.
+The album was promoted with various live performances, including a guest-performance at the 2007 spring festival of the Hanyang University.
+The Wonder Girls embarked on their first Asian tour in 2009 before their world tour the following year.

 Singles

 "Tell Me" was released as the main single from the album and became the group's first number one hit.
-Due to the last-minute addition of rapper Kim Yubin to the group, her rap is not on the album version.
-The version including her rap was included as a B-side on the group's maxi-single So Hot (2008).
+Due to the last-minute addition of rapper Yubin to the group, her rap is not on the album version, and a version titled "Tell Me (Rap Version)" was made to include Yubin's vocals.
+This version was included as a B-side on the group's maxi-single So Hot (2008).

 The second single from the album was "This Fool (이 바보)", which debuted on MBC's show Music Core on December 10, 2007.
 This song was used to promote the South Korean film Hellcats which features Wonder Girls member Ahn Sohee.
+Though not released as a single, a music video was produced for the song "Wishing on a Star".